gitple/ci/README.md

   - For now, only slack is supported.
   - webhookrul and channel should be provided.

+## repoPath
+  - `repoPath` : string or array of string; git repository path to run commands.
 ## jobs
   - `jobs`: array of job.
 They are executed in order.
-  - `repoPath` : repository path to run commands.
+  - `repoName`: repo name if multiple repoPath is given. matched always `*` is given.
   - `targets` : string or array; matched when any of commited files starts with the given path; matched always when `*` is given.
   - `commands` : string or array; When any of targets are met, its commands are executed in order.
 When any command fails, it stops and notifies.